 Are uilleann pipes played in America?
 Are they made in America?

 Yes, they are played and made in America.
 About a hundred years ago a famous set of brothers from Ireland named Taylor settled in the US and made many sets of pipes which were very influential on the evolutionary refinements and experiments in pipe design at that time, particularly in modern concert pitch which was a new development during that era.
 These American-made pipes are highly prized and are still being played today.
 There were others who made pipes in North America as well, and it continues today.
-Some very fine players are American-born, like the charismatic Denis Brooks, founder of the San Francisco and Seattle Pipers Clubs in 1975 and 1981, respectively.
+Some very fine players are American-born, Denis Brooks, founder of the San Francisco Seattle Pipers Clubs in 1975 and 1981, respectively.

 Where can I hear uilleann pipes?